samhi113-n320/baklava-final/README.md

 ### Project Summary

-Our project is a website about the general information of three different mythologies.
+Our project is a website that provides general information about three different mythologies.
 We chose the theme of mythologies because it was the one that we all felt most familiar with.
-We all suggested different mythologies, so we decided for everyone to do the mythology that they suggested.
-This will result in each member of the group creating a webpage based on their chosen mythology: Greek, Norse, and Native Legends.
+We all suggested different mythologies, so we decided that everyone would do the mythology they suggested.
+This will result in each member of the group creating a webpage based on their chosen mythology: Greek, Norse, and Native American legends.

 ### Live Link